 See below for more on the use of

-CONTROL-C will stop the project.
+CONTROL-C will stop the application.

 So far, we have used the

 docker commands.
 It’s good to have a basic familiarity

 with them and what they do.
 As you proceed through this tutorial, you may encounter the occasional issue.
 These

 divio command is used mainly to manage your local application’s resources and to interact with our Control Panel.

 You have already used

 divio app setup and

 divio app list; you can also use it to do things like push

 docker command is mostly used to manage Docker processes, images and containers (rather than applications as a